Ai4123/Ai4123/README.md

 - 👋 Hi, I’m Ayushi
-- 👀 I’m interested in UX Research and Designing
+- 👀 I’m interested in AI/ML applications in real life.
-- 🌱 I’m currently learning about Blockchain and Frontend Development
+- 🌱 I’m currently learning about UX design and AI(LLMs)
-- 💞️ I’m looking to gain experience as a Product Designer/Developer
+- 💞️ I’m looking to gain experience as a Product Developer/AI Developer
 - 📫 How to reach me ...

 <!---